5 Key Factors For A Construction Startup

 Setup the legal framework

 Make sure that you have a legal and ethical structure in place.
 If you can, hire a lawyer to handle all your legal concerns.
 It would help if you also were sure to file the proper permits and licenses to operate—don’t do this after you launch.
-It will just waste time, especially if they send inspectors or other representatives who need to check on your progress and documents before granting you the license.
+It will waste time, especially if they send inspectors or other representatives who need to check your progress and documents before granting you the license.

 Set up a good financial system

-You will have to do all your accounts on Excel or QuickBooks for the first few months after launching your construction company because hiring an accountant is expensive.
+You must do all your accounts on Excel or QuickBooks for the first few months after launching your construction company because hiring an accountant is expensive.
 You need to keep track of everything, from how much money you spend on office supplies to what clients owe you on credit.
 Also, call a natural gas marketing company to give you a quote on the energy resources you will need for your business.

 Planning is essential